acidprime/hiera-eyaml-pkcs11/README.md

 # Hiera::Eyaml::Pkcs11

-This gem adds an encryptor called pkcs11 to the hiera eyaml utility.
+This gem adds an encryptor called pkcs11 to the [hiera-eyaml](https://github.com/TomPoulton/hiera-eyaml) utility.
-It was designed to be used with a Thales nshield connect.
-It can communicate with the HSM using pkcs11 via the pkcs11 gem or chil by shelling out to the openssl binaries.
+It was designed to be used with a [Thales nshield connect](https://www.thales-esecurity.com/products-and-services/products-and-services/hardware-security-modules/general-purpose-hsms/nshield-connect).
+It can communicate with the HSM using pkcs11 via the [pkcs11 gem](https://github.com/larskanis/pkcs11) or [chil](https://www.openssl.org/docs/crypto/engine.html) by shelling out to the openssl binaries.
 The different operation modes were designed to be as forward compatible as possible when using Puppet Enterprise 3.4 and higher.
-Native gems with C extensions in jruby which will be the stack calling hiera as soon as that JVM master is included in Puppet Enterprise.
+Native gems with C extensions in jruby which will not work in PE 3.4 as that stack will be calling hiera as soon as that JVM master is included in Puppet Enterprise.

-You can build this gem using:
+You can build this gem using ( if building on windows under PE `gem install bundle` first):
     `rake build`
+The gem will be build in `.pkg/` directory and can be installed with
+    `gem install /path/to/the.gem`

 Add this line to your application's Gemfile: